bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 understanding.
 As I mentioned, my goal was simply to "get things working".

-My main motivation for this project was that even though the Seagate Central is an "ancient" platform by modern standards, it is still perfectly capable of being useful in a modern home network.
+My main motivation for this project was that even though the Seagate Central is an "ancient" platform (5-6 years??) , it is still perfectly capable of being useful in a modern home network.
 After making the upgrades in this guide my Seagate Central is happily working as a file server, as a storage point for half a dozen security cameras, and I have cross